Kalpini - Emu Lake nickel sulphide and gold prospect

 Jump-Up Dam – Nickel Sulphide Target

-The Jump-Up Dam Project, located 150km northeast of Kalgoorlie Boulder and 96km east northeast of Goongarrie, is wholly owned by Ardea.
+The Jump-Up Dam Project is located 150km northeast of Kalgoorlie Boulder and 96km east northeast of Goongarrie.
+Ardea holds non-gold mineral rights.
 It contains a nickel laterite resource of 64Mt at 0.75% nickel and 0.04% cobalt for 479kt nickel and 26.1kt cobalt associated with an Archaean ultramafic complex.
 Drilling on the eastern side of the ultramafic has defined a 400m long, north-south trending, zone of copper-nickel enrichment in the regolith profile and in places extending into the upper saprolite.
 The anomalous zone includes an intercept of 18m at 0.10% copper and 0.52% nickel from 18m to end of hole in hole JDRC0127.
 Interestingly, gold is also anomalous in this intercept – up to 0.21g/t Au over 2m.
 To further follow-up on this strong geochemical anomaly, a MLEM survey was completed during the Quarter over the eastern margin of the ultramafic complex.
 No specific conductors were identified in this survey, however, a broad increase in conductivity was recorded across the ultramafic contact.
 Further work will be undertaken to assess these results and determine the potential for disseminated nickel/copper sulphides in this area.

 Bardoc Tectonic Zone Nickel Sulphide